 MEALS PROVIDED: BREAKFAST, LUNCH & DINNER DAY 5 - Drive to Kaziranga National Park Today we drive to the World Heritage Site of Kaziranga National Park.
 Our journey will take most of the day but we'll have plenty of chances to stretch our legs.
 For the first part of our journey we'll follow the road back to Shillong, where we'll stop to visit the Don Bosco Centre for Indigenous Culture.
 This fascinating museum was set up to preserve and promote the cultural diversity of North-eastern India.
 After paying a visit to the centre, we then continue towards the southern banks of the Brahmaputra River and into the national park.
 Encompassing 430 square kilometres of elephant grass, forest and swampland, it was established in 1974 to help save the Indian greater one-horned rhino.
 Lying in the shadow of the Karbi Anglong Hills, today this magnificent reserve can boast some 1,200 individuals, the greatest number anywhere in the country and it is probably one of the best places in India to view these rare rhino.
 We will spend our next two nights in a simple lodge in the heart of this magnificent landscape.
+Our rooms are simple, with twin share beds and en suite bathrooms.
+Hot water is provided but can on occasion be limited.
+The lodge is located just a few kilometers from the entrance gate to Kaziranga National Park so ideal for our day of wildlife viewing tomorrow.

 ACCOMMODATION: Bonhabi Resort (or similar) Grade: Simple Lodge